How to count words in Python

 print(word_freq) # Now counts all variants of 'apple' as the same word

-The solution is to convert the text to a single case before counting.
-By calling the lower() method on the string first, you normalize the text.
-This ensures that Counter treats all variations like "Apple" and "apple" as the same word.
-It's a simple preprocessing step that's crucial whenever you're analyzing word frequencies, as it prevents your counts from being split across different capitalizations and gives you a more accurate result.
+The fix is to convert the text to a single case before counting.
+By calling the lower() method on the string first, you standardize all words.
+This ensures that Counter treats "Apple" and "apple" as the same word, giving you an accurate frequency count.
+You'll want to do this whenever you're analyzing text from user input or external files, where capitalization is often inconsistent and can skew your results.

 Memory-efficient word counting for large files

-When you're working with large files, reading the entire content into memory at once can crash your program.
-This approach, often done with file.read(), consumes significant RAM and becomes a major bottleneck.
-The code below demonstrates this exact problem.
+When you're working with massive text files, reading the entire file into memory at once is a recipe for disaster.
+This common approach, using file.read(), can quickly exhaust your system's RAM and crash your program.
+The code below demonstrates this inefficient method.

 def count_words_in_large_file(filename):